Divi Bars supposedly lets you create slide-in promo bars, notification bars, opt-in bars, and more by using the power of the Divi Builder.

 Disclosure: Some of the links on this website are affiliate links.
 This means at no cost to you, I may receive an affiliate commission if you purchase something through one of these links.

-Divi Bars in a Glimpse
+Divi Bars at a Glance

 Value for money